 In summary, the PegEx Platform is poised to streamline every facet of your hazardous waste tracking.
 And as its development has chronologically coincided with that of the EPA e-Manifest initiative, the PegEx Platform is optimized to meet or exceed its reportorial requirements—and facilitate the fast and efficient completion of an e-Manifest form.

-Find out more about the PegEx platform here.
+Find out more about the PegEx platform here and get a FREE demo.